 Afterwards we stopped at the Mahagandayon monastery to see the student monks’ lunch.
 It’s quite an experience to see the monks line up with their rice pots to get supper.
 Honestly at that time there were so many tourist that I felt a little ashamed to take pictures.
-If I were in their place I would not feel comfortable when eating.
-They didn’t seem to mind, but I felt a little guilty.
+If I were in their place I would not feel comfortable with it when eating.
+They didn’t seem to mind, but still I felt a little guilty.

 The next stops where some of the most colourful and beautiful pagodas I have ever seen.
 First there was the The U min thonze pagoda.
 It was just mesmerising with its entire Buddha collection.